aalexx-S/ppsspp-patapon3-AHK-assist/README.md

 I have break point in most places I can catch but if this still happens, you have to relaunch the macro.

 The 2x speed toggle and mute toggle can be janky sometimes if you click around too much.

+The macro should work with any DPI setting.
+It is developed on 150% DPI and is fully tested on 100%.

 # Requirement/Setup